 Howard County General Hospital recognizes the value of pharmacy residency training for individuals seeking a career in the community hospital setting.
-The pharmacy residency program was initiated in 2012 and offers a variety of opportunities in various areas of pharmacy practice.
+The pharmacy residency program started in 2012 and offers a variety of opportunities in various areas of pharmacy practice.
 The PGY1 pharmacy residency program builds on Doctor of Pharmacy (Pharm.D.) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.

 Clinical services provided by the pharmacy department include but are not limited to the following:

 - pharmacokinetic monitoring of vancomycin and aminoglycosides

 - medication history gathering by pharmacy technicians in emergency department

 At the completion of the PGY-1 residency program, residents will become a highly competent and qualified practitioner able to provide care to a wide array of patients.
 Our program offers the experiences necessary to proceed on to a specialty residency or to begin practicing as a clinical pharmacist.